 Voice is not dead.
 Thanks to IVR software innovations self-service doesn’t have to be a frustrating experience.

-The following three solutions offer flexibility and add smartphone functionality to the standard IVR experience that customers will appreciate.
+The following three interactive voice response solutions offer flexibility and add smartphone functionality to the standard IVR experience that customers will appreciate.

 IVR System Innovation #1: Visual IVR